AndreiPiatrou/articles/team-best-practices.md

 So instead, people prefer using it's simplified version: [githubflow][link_githubflow] ([translation][link_githubflow_ru]).

-1. `master` branch is used as main *stable* branch.
+1. `master` branch is used as a main *stable* branch.
 2. Direct commits for `master|develop` are not allowed.
 3. Every change should be done by pull request.
-4. Also tags can be used for special cases.
+4. Also, tags can be used for special cases.
 5. Additional branches (`staging`, `uat`, etc.) can be created for deployment purposes.

 ### Branch naming and commit messages
 1. Commit messages follow `[JIRA_ID] SHORT_DESCRIPTION\n\nDETAILED_EXPLANATION` pattern.
-Every commit should contain link to corresponding Jira ticket.
-Branch names does not have strictly defined pattern.
+Every commit should contain a link to corresponding Jira ticket.
+Branch names do not have a strictly defined pattern.
 2. In rare cases, when there is no Jira ticket exists, special `[DEV]` prefix can be used
 3. `SHORT_DESCRIPTION` and `DETAILED_EXPLANATION` parts of commit message should be descriptive and clear, see [this article][link_git_commit_best_practices] and follow this practices.